Ingredients (2 servings):

 Place the steak onto your cutting board, cover it with aluminum foil, and let it rest for few minutes.
 When your steak is resting, get rid of the excess fat from the pan, leaving all the brown bits that formed on the bottom (sediments).
 Keep the garlic and the herbs in the skillet too.
 Increase the heat to the maximum and deglaze (boil-off) the pan with the juices that you reserved.
 You may scrape the bottom with a wooden spoon.
 After a minute or two, depending on the initial volume, you should end up with a simple sauce, and with your steak correctly rested.

 You may cut your steak to manageable pieces right before serving, place them on a pre-heated plate, and add the pan sauce (jus).
 It is also desirable to season your steak at this final stage again with some flaky salt.
-You get an ultimate umami bomb with some of the flavored ones, like with our real all-time favorite chipotle sea salt, which we highly recommend to enjoy especially with beef steaks.
+You get an ultimate umami bomb with some of the flavored ones, like with our real all-time favorite Maldon sea salt, which we highly recommend to enjoy especially with beef steaks.